 Improved port access

 With more than six million inhabitants, Rio de Janeiro is the second largest city in Brazil.
 The metropolis is situated on a wide bay, the Bay of Guanabara.
 From June 2016 to March 2017, Van Oord has been deploying a range of modern equipment to widen the access channel over a distance of 5.5 kilometres.
 In the course of several months, more than 2.8 million cubic metres of material was dredged on the instructions of the federal government of Brazil.
 As a result of the widening, the port of Rio de Janeiro is now accessible to super post panama vessels.

 The widening of the access channel offers the port of Rio de Janeiro the opportunity for further expansion and therefore contributes to the local economy.

-‘Our working area is in the Bay of Guanabara.
+‘Our working area was in the Bay of Guanabara.
 This bay is linked to the ocean and has a very varied ecosystem, where dolphins and sea turtles live.
-To avoid impact, we work according to an environmental permit that includes guidelines with regard to fauna.
+To avoid impact, we worked according to an environmental permit that included guidelines with regard to fauna.
 These rules are, of course, strictly observed.
-For instance, environmental experts are on board our vessels who monitor the presence of marine animals close to our activities’, says Project Director Joop Rijkers.
+For instance, environmental experts were on board our vessels.
+They monitored the presence of marine animals close to our activities’, says Project Director Joop Rijkers.